 Both bacterial diversity in the gut and regular exercise are important when it comes to health.
 But how are the two related?
 A new study uncovers the effect that exercise has on our health by adjusting the balance of the gut microbiome.

-Though this may seem strange, human bodies are actually made, according to recent estimates, of about as many bacteria and other microorganisms as regular human cells.
+Though this may seem strange, human bodies are actually made, according to

 In the colon alone — the tract that contains the largest number of bacterial cells — there are approximately 38 trillion bacteria.